MarjovanLier/StringManipulation/README.md

 ## Advanced Usage

-For more complex string manipulations, you can chain multiple functions together.
-Here's an example that demonstrates how to remove accents from a string, convert it to ANSI format, and then capitalize each word for name standardization.
+For more complex string manipulations, consider chaining functions to achieve unique transformations.
+For instance, you could first normalise a string, apply a search optimisation, and finally standardise the casing for a comprehensive text processing example.

 ```php
 use MarjovanLier\StringManipulation\StringManipulation;